real-jiakai/pictures/README.md

-# This is a repository for comments.
+# This is a repository for the comments of my hexo blog.